jensenpat/wordsearch/README.md

 - Word based scoring so you can relax without chasing a timer

-- 82 fun word search puzzles packed with nostalgia
+- 90 fun word search puzzles packed with nostalgia

 - Color themes: pick what is easy on your eyes (red, green, purple, blue and black)

 - Plays on your favorite operating systems

 - Full screen curses-based ANSI gameplay

+- Support for classic 80-column serial terminals

 - Use your arrow keys to navigate or you can use vi keys as well (hjkl)